40 Cameron Street, Toronto, Ontario, Canada

 Youth participants were impacted by their experience in many ways, as it gave them a sense of ownership, knowing they can have an influence on how their neighbourhood looks and feels.
 Life-long resident of Alexandra Park, Labib (age 16), said: “It is so great to be a part of this project.
 In the future I can look at the art and say ‘I helped create that.’”

-Javid’s interest in social innovation drives his expression as an artist-architect.
+Javid’s interest in social innovation drives his expression as an artist-designer.
 Incorporating a range of techniques, his process can be described as series of experiments in multi-disciplinary platforms.
 Javid is currently based out of a live-work studio-gallery ...

 Tridel, Toronto’s most acclaimed condominium builder, is breathing fresh life into a prime downtown neighbourhood.
 The revitalization will usher in a renewed vitality and architecturally significant modernism to one of the most central and convenient locations in the city.
 New public parks and private amenity spaces will add to the natural landscape.
 New connector streets will provide easy access to the city’s main routes.
 Charming pedestrian pathways will bring convenient city life to your doorstep.
 Dramatic new condominiums and townhomes will shape this exciting urban experience.
 This is a rare opportunity to live in a gloriously invigorated community that’s redefining urban life as we know it.